panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#3.md

     2. View Module - Build the spatial query, execute the query, get the data and pass it to OpenLayers using handler.
     3. OpenLayers

-**Technical Design for Module (folder structure)** -
+**Technical Design for Module (folder structure and class description)** -
 * **postgis/** -
   * postgis.openlayers.inc - Provides hooks for integration with OpenLayers.

 * **postgis/views/** -
   * postgis.views.inc - Hooks for views integration.
-An class that contain all of the data to generate a view, plus the member functions to build the view query, execute the query and render the output.
+A class that contain all of the data to generate a view, plus the member functions to build the view query, execute the query and render the output.
   * postgis_views_handler_filter_geometry.inc - Provide filter for geo-spatial data.

 * **postgis/views/handlers/** -